Tunable quantum metric and band topology in bilayer Dirac models: Introduction

 This paper is organized as follows.
-In Sec.~\ref{II}, we present the construction method of “bilayer” Dirac model.
-In Sec.~\ref{III}, we show the tunable band topology in “bilayer” Dirac model.
-In Sec.~\ref{V}, we demonstrate the tunable quantum metric in “bilayer” Dirac model.
-In Sec.~\ref{IV}, we study the localized properties of end states of “bilayer” SSH model.
+In Sec.~\ref{II}, we present the construction method of “bilayer” Dirac models.
+In Sec.~\ref{III}, we show the tunable band topology in “bilayer” Dirac models.
+In Sec.~\ref{V}, we demonstrate the tunable quantum metric in “bilayer” Dirac models.
+In Sec.~\ref{IV}, we study the localized properties of end states of the “bilayer” SSH model.
 In Sec.~\ref{VI}, we present a brief discussion and summary.
 Appendix \ref{Appendix A} complements the main text.